hareeshganesan/hareeshganesan.com/_posts/2024-07-14-baby-calendar.md

 ![Example calendar]({{ site.baseurl }}/assets/images/calendar.png)

 ## Meandering
-This experience has prompted me to think a little about calendaring, project management, and integrations, as they're pretty common in the workplace and common to this task.
+This experience has prompted me to think a little about calendaring, project management, and integrations, as they're also pretty common activities in the workplace.

 TL;DR: I think there's a lot of untapped potential in using these AIs as project management tools -- discovering, and in some cases, automating away risks.
 I think there's probably a few techniques on the horizon that can make this possible.
 The capabilites of these AIs are truly bananas.